tamaygz/promptArq/MCP_SETUP.md

 ### 2. Get Your MCP Configuration

-1. Click the "MCP Server" button in the arqioly header
+1. Click the "MCP Server" button in the promptarq header
 2. Review the list of exposed prompts
 3. Click "Copy" on the recommended configuration